Overview

 Registration and Enrollment

 Full-time enrollment for the DMSc program is 6 credits per block/term (and within the program, there are two blocks per semester).
-To remain eligible for financial assistance, students must be enrolled in at least five (5) credit hours each semester.
+To remain eligible for federal loans, students must be enrolled in at least 6 credit hours each semester.

 Failure to make satisfactory payment arrangements by the stated deadline will result in expulsion from classes and charges calculated according to the refund rate for withdrawal (see Institutional Refund Policy).